PMCC-BioinformaticsCore/janis-assistant/README.md

 Environment information is used as a template, in which the task stores its own copy of the filesystem and engine.
 This was chosen as it allows a task's output to be relocated without losing workflow metadata.

-> Adding and deleting environments are currently UNAVAILABLE.
+> Adding and deleting environments is currently UNAVAILABLE.

 Actions: